Godrigos/renametvdb/README.md

 When using **renametvdb** alway consut the [API Documentation](https://api.thetvdb.com/swagger).

 Usage is quite simple.
 Just execute **renametvdb** in the folder where the files you want renemed are.

+**This project will be archived once TVDB API will become a payed service wich I will not pay to, so...**